 The first nail lacquers appeared in 1500 BC, in China, Mesopotamia and Egypt.
-The importance that nail enamel came to assume in these civilisations is quite remarkable: using colours, people used to trace the boundaries between social classes and define their belonging to a certain tribe.
+The importance that nail enamel came to assume in these civilizations is quite remarkable: using colors, people used to trace the boundaries between social classes and define their belonging to a certain tribe.
 Sometimes, nail art was even used to express the power of a certain individual.

 During the Middle Ages, people all around Europe and the world found themselves dealing with the power of the Inquisition, which fought with all its strength against all forms of beautification.
 Although this was an era shaped by the darkest censorship and fear, nail art survived, pushed by the will of the most brilliant minds.
 As soon as the Dark Ages faded away, in fact, nail art came back once again.

-The cultural revolution of the 1960s was welcomed by the world of nail artists, who quickly adopted natural and bright colours, inspired by both hippie movement and pop art.
-Furthermore, the revolution opened the door for women’s equality and freedom, which translated into different, colourful nail art designs.
+The cultural revolution of the 1960s was welcomed by the world of nail artists, who quickly adopted natural and bright colors, inspired by both hippie movement and pop art.
+Furthermore, the revolution opened the door for women’s equality and freedom, which translated into different, colorful nail art designs.